If you have received a Student Misconduct allegation and would like support, we're here to help.

 - will or will not be sending a written submission,

-- will or will not be attending the hearing, and
+- will or will not be attending the meeting, and

-- if attending the hearing, whether you will be accompanied by a support person.
+- if attending the meeting, whether you will be accompanied by a support person.

-There will also be an opportunity to decide whether you want witnesses to provide evidence at the hearing and to notify the Committee about this.
+There will also be an opportunity to decide whether you want witnesses to provide evidence at the meeting and to notify the Committee about this.

 What happens if I don't respond to the allegation?